mtassia/TIAMMAt/README.md

 ---
 ### KNOWN ISSUES:
 * `-d` argument cannot take current directory shortcut, `./` (i.e., `./[directory_name]` does not work); `-d` works with absolute path and assumes `pwd` as relative path (i.e., `[directory_name]` is `./[directory_name]`)
+* If base domain accession used for input does not match the accession present in Pfam (e.g., if TIR domain accession PF01582.22 is a target domain (`-m`), but not present in the local Pfam database (`-p`)), TIAMMAt will complete its run with no findings (even if homologous domains are present).
+See **INPUTS** section above.

 ---
 ### SUPPORT SCRIPTS: